BigLep/filecoin-upload-action/FLOW.md

 2. Extracts build context (Root CID, PR number, etc.)
 3. Checks cache/previous uploads for this content
 4. If not cached: Uploads CAR to Filecoin
-5. Saves upload metadata for future reuse
+5. Saves upload action context for future reuse
 6. Comments on PR with results

 **Secrets needed**: